Activations of the Week

 I continue to make sense and narrate my work and learn out loud as I did in mid-March.
-What did I do in the last weeks of March and early April?
+So what did I do in the last weeks of March and early April?
 To read, more click on each title below.

 Writing, editing, designing, formatting and converting my ebook made me realize that self-publishing is what I do and will continue to do.
-I am grateful to a few beta readers for their feedback, encouragement and suggestions while sharing my book progress in the draft and beta version.
-The editing of my ebook is done.
+I am grateful to a few beta readers for their feedback, encouragement and suggestions while sharing my book progress in the draft and beta versions.
+Finally, the editing of my ebook is done.

-I have figured out how to design and format my book on Word to convert it into formats that can be ready for self-publishing.
-I have worked on the design of my book cover and finally picked my ebook title.
+I have figured out how to design and format my book on Word to convert it into formats ready for self-publishing.
+In addition, I have worked on the design of my book cover and finally picked my e-book title.
+Hear a preview:

 Within our global community of fellow explorers, we have weekly collective art experience remotely.
-One session was hosted by our fellow explorer and one of the community hosts.
+One session was hosted by our fellow explorer and one of the community hosts, Klara Loots.
 It was a real treat to see how a fellow explorer is so creative, inspiring and deliberately curating and creating meaningful life and work with an entourage full of artists, craftsmen/women, amazing artefacts, and love.

 Personal Knowledge Mastery